 Glipizide extended-release tablets (glipizide) is an oral sulfonylurea.

 The Chemical Abstracts name of glipizide is 1-cyclohexyl-3-[[p-[2-(5-methylpyrazinecarboxamido)ethyl] phenyl]sulfonyl]urea.
 The molecular formula is C21 H27 N5 O4 S; the molecular weight is 445.55; the structural formula is shown below:

 Glipizide is a white or almost white crystalline odorless powder with a pKa of 5.9.
 It is insoluble in water and alcohols, but soluble in 0.1 N NaOH; it is freely soluble in dimethylformamide.

-Inert ingredients in the 2.5 mg, 5 mg and 10 mg formulations are: acetyltributyl citrate, ammonium hydroxide, hydroxyethyl cellulose, hydroxypropyl cellulose, iron oxide black, lactose monohydrate, magnesium stearate, methacrylic acid copolymer, polyethylene glycol, propylene glycol and shellac glaze in ethanol.
+Inert ingredients in the 2.5 mg, 5 mg and 10 mg formulations are: acetyltributyl citrate, ammonium hydroxide, hydroxyethyl cellulose, hydroxypropyl cellulose, iron oxide black, lactose monohydrate, magnesium stearate, methacrylic acid and methyl methacrylate copolymer (1:1), polyethylene glycol, propylene glycol and shellac glaze in ethanol.
 In addition, 2.5 mg and 5 mg contains FD&C yellow # 6 aluminum lake.